linorobot/linorobot2/README.md

 - `realsense` - [Intel RealSense](https://www.intelrealsense.com/stereo-depth/) D435, D435i
 - `-` - If the robot's sensor is not listed above.

-If realsense is used as a laser sensor, the launch files will run [depthimage_to_laserscan](https://github.com/ros-perception/depthimage_to_laserscan) to convert the depth sensor's depth image to laser.
+If realsense is used as a laser sensor, the launch files will run [depthimage_to_laserscan](https://github.com/ros-perception/depthimage_to_laserscan) to convert the depth sensor's depth image to laser scans.

 depth_sensor:
 - `realsense` - [Intel RealSense](https://www.intelrealsense.com/stereo-depth/) D435, D435i